FREQUENTLY ASKED QUESTIONS

 Register for General Entry.

 Ready to take it to the next level?
-Challenge yourself by wearing a weighted ruck (backpack or special vest with weights) through the entire race.
+Challenge yourself by wearing a weighted ruck (backpack or special vest with weights) throughout the entire race.
 This is for General entry only.
 Recommended 30lb for men, 20lb for women.
 Grab your ruck and earn the coveted Grit OCR Ruck Division patch after finishing.

 OCR stands for Obstacle Course Racing, a sport in which a race participants must overcome various physical challenges on the course that is in the form of obstacles.
 The Grit OCR event is a trail running race combined with challenging obstacles throughout the course that are designed to physically and mentally test your strength, agility, endurance, with the outcome of you becoming a stronger and healthier person.
 Register for Grit OCR today take on the challenge!